JoshuaDelosSantos/my-clean-project/README.md

 # CP3407 - Project

 ## Overview:
-This a project assignment for CP3407.
-The main task was to create a software for individual cleaners and cleaning companies to manage their booking/s.
+A software for individual cleaners and cleaning companies to manage their booking/s created using a web development framework Django.

 ## Team
 1. Callum Riley